BrowserBox/BrowserBox/README.md

 **Notes:**
 - *Perpetual Packs contain multiple seats.
 For example, the 10-pack contains 10 licenses.*
-- *Each 'seat' represents a concurrent user.*
+- *Each 'seat' represents a named user.*

 ## Elevate Your Zero Trust Strategy with BrowserBoxPro